vernonet/stm32F4_prj/SPI_Prog/README.md

 # Remarks

-Only for the target without the cmsis suffix: the github change the file attributes, file "RTE_Components.h" must have read-only attributes.
+Only for the target without the RTE suffix: the github change the file attributes, file "RTE_Components.h" must have read-only attributes.
 So that these targets are successfully compiled, you need to unzip the RTE.7z file in the "SPI_Prog\MDK-ARM\RTE" folder.
-My version STM32F4xx_DFP - 2.13.0

 # License